Apply to a CPT Fellowship

-The SAET continues to seek qualified pastors for our Fellowships.
-Below, please find links to our Fellowship prospectus, which contain an overview of the SAET, our Fellowships, and our Symposia.
+The CPT continues to seek qualified pastors for our Fellowships.
+Below, please find links to our Fellowship prospectus, which contain an overview of the CPT, our Fellowships, and our Symposia.
 Interested candidates are encouraged to contact Gerald Hiestand at ghiestand [at] saet-online.org prior to submitting an application.

-The Society for the Advancement of Ecclesial Theology (SAET) is an organization dedicated to assisting pastor-theologians in producing biblical and theological scholarship for the renewal of orthodox theology, for the renewal of the church.
+The Center for Pastor Theologians (CPT) is an organization dedicated to assisting pastor-theologians in producing biblical and theological scholarship for the renewal of orthodox theology, for the renewal of the church.

 The Fellowship Symposia